Lesley RobinsonSymptoms: joint pain, stomach pain, weight management Food Reactions: beef, Brazil nuts, guarana, grape

 - In early 2018, Lesley starred in the YorkTest TV advert to share her story

-Lesley agreed to star in the 2018 YorkTest TV advert because she wanted to share with others how she had took control of her diet and improved her overall wellbeing.
+Lesley agreed to star in the 2018 YorkTest TV advert because she wanted to share with others how she had taken control of her diet and improved her overall wellbeing.

 “Filming the York Test Ad was interesting and fun and educational for my son,” said Lesley, who brought her son along on the day of filming.
 “I felt if it helped one person understand issues they were having as a result of food then it would be a good thing to do.”